berguntin/api-daw-test/README.txt

 This project was made for learning purposes.
-Provides a API for getting data from mongodb Database.
+Provides an API that retrieves data from mongodb Database.
 The data consist in a serie of quizzes of various subjects form spanish Web Development Certificate of Higher Education

 Data is consumed by other app live on http://cuestionariosdaw.atwebpages.com/